dennisvink/tyrion/README.md

 # Tyrion

-Tyrion is a tiny, Python-derived scripting language that compiles to native binaries by first emitting C and then invoking your system C compiler.
-It keeps Pythonic syntax and semantics for a focused subset: primitives, collections, control flow, functions/lambdas, files, comprehensions, exceptions, and a handful of helpers like `sorted`, `range`, and unpacking.
-Source files use the `.ty` extension.
+Tyrion is a tiny, Python-derived scripting language with a hand-rolled parser and interpreter.
+The `tyrion` binary interprets `.ty` files directly.
+If you want a standalone binary, `tyrion --build foo.ty --out foo` emits a small Rust runner that embeds your source, then Cargo compiles that runner; the generated binary still executes the Tyrion program via the interpreter runtime.

 ## Quick Start